amiramonte/18-social-network-api/README.md

 ## Description

-This project was built to help reinforce the following skills:

-- Node.js
-- Express.js
-- MongoDB
-- Mongoose
+This Social Network API was designed to build out a back end server and back end API routes using MongoDB and Mongoose ODM.

 ---